had3s-dev/DevourClient/README.md

 ## Contact

-You can add me on discord at _.patate or on the [discord server](https://discord.gg/2amMFvqjYd)
+You can add me on discord at clairesbottomsurgery

 ## Code used